Military Fitness: Why are Pushups used as the Standard for U.S. Army Upper Body Strength?

 - Timed 2 mile run with 15 minutes 54 seconds being the minimum and 13 minutes being the maximum.

-The pushup is used as the only measurement of upper body in the PFT because it is a compound movement that requires the user to contract the most amount muscles responsible for pressing.
+The pushup is used as the only measurement of the upper body in the PFT because it is a compound movement that requires the user to contract the most amount of muscles responsible for pressing.
 These muscles include the triceps (part of the arm), pectoralis major and minor (chest), and the anterior deltoids (part of the shoulder) as the prime movers.
 But the question must be asked, if the military wanted a measurement of upper body pushing strength, why not use exercises like the bench press or standing overhead press with a loaded barbell?
 I mean, these movements have a huge advantage over the pushup in the sense that the amount of weight being lifted isn’t directly dependent on the bodyweight of the individual, and you feel fucking alpha doing it.

 Aside from the obvious logistical issues of cramming an entire company’s worth of enlistees into, at max, five pieces of what can be very expensive equipment, the pushup works additional muscles that aren’t stimulated to a large extent in the barbell movements.
 The pushup also uses the glutes, abdomen, and erector spinae group as stabilizers for the lumbar spine, as well as the serratus anterior group to support the external rotation of the shoulder girdle during the exercise.
 So ultimately, in order to be able to do a lot of pushups, your entire body needs to be strong.
 Remember that sentence, you’ll need it for later.